 I’m pretty certain Damon has played his last big league game.
 The ironic thing is, I think the guy can still hit better than some of the players in the starting lineups of some AL and NL teams.
 But he turned 39 year’s old today and the only reason he would want to go on would be to reach the hallowed 3,000 career hit mark.
 I don’t think he’s going to make it to 3,000 but I will never forget that game in October of 2009, when he did make it safely to third.

+Damon shares his birthday with this one-time Yankee relief pitcher.
 I also want to wish my daughter Michela “Mitchie” Hugo a wonderful birthday today.

 Today’s birthday boy won 21 games as the ace of the staff for one of baseball’s best teams in 1937.
 The problem was, that team was not in the Major Leagues.
 Instead, Joe Beggs was pitching for the Yankee’s Newark Bears farm team in the International League, a team that won 109 games that season and would probably have been good enough to finish in the upper division of either big league.
 Neff was 26 years-old at the time patiently waiting for his turn to pitch for Joe McCarthy’s Yankee team.
 That chance came in 1938 when Beggs got nine starts on the big stage and won three of five decisions.
 That wasn’t enough to keep him out of Newark the entire season.
 Nor did it earn him a spot on the Yankee’s winning World Series roster.
 But it did garner the attention of big league scouts and in 1940, the Reds acquired the right hander and made him their bullpen ace.
 He went 12-3 that first year in Cincinnati and saved seven games to boot as the Reds won the 1940 series.
 During those first four years with the Reds, he was one of the premier relief pitchers in the National League before entering military service in 1944.
 Cincinnati put him in their starting rotation when he returned in 1946 and Beggs went 12-10.
 He pitched until 1948, retiring with a 48-35 career record and 29 saves.
 Beggs was born on this date in 1910 in Rankin, PA.
 He passed away in 1983.

-The only other Yankee born on this date is this former spare outfielder on the 2000 World Championship team.
+Another Yankee born on this date is this former spare outfielder on the 2000 World Championship team.

 I was a sophomore in high school when I realized that David Halberstam was a brilliant historian.
 I had just finished his epic book, The Best and the Brightest about how the US got entangled in the Vietnam War.
 It wasn’t until about two decades later that I realized Halberstam knew his baseball too.
 His book, October 1964, is a detailed and entertaining dissection of that season’s World Series between the Cardinals and the Yankees.
 In it, Halberstam describes how on the plane ride home from the seventh game of the Series, losing manager, Yogi Berra asked his all star second baseman, Bobby Richardson if he should be bold enough to ask the Yankees for a two-year contract.
 That’s how certain Berra was that he was going too be re-hired.
 But when he walked out of Yankee GM Ralph Houk’s office just a few days later, he was the stunned ex-manager of the only team he had ever worked for.